Tensor Train for Global Optimization Problems in Robotics: Background

 \section{Background}

 In this section, we first describe what a tensor is (Section~\ref{tensors}) and how a multivariate function can be approximated using a tensor (Section~\ref{tensors_as_discrete_analogue}).
-The size of the tensor increases exponentially with the number of dimensions, rendering the naive approach of computing the whole tensor intractable for high-dimensional functions.
-We then describe how to overcome the curse of dimensionality by relying on tensor factorization techniques that allow efficient computation and storage of the tensor.
-We start with the matrix case for an easier example (Section~\ref{separation_variables} and~\ref{matrix_cross_approx}) and proceed with the extension for the higher-order tensor (Section~\ref{tt_decomposition} and~\ref{tt_cross}).
-When the target function is an unnormalized probability density function (PDF), we can construct a probability distribution from the tensor model (Section~\ref{tt_distribution}), allowing us to sample (Section~\ref{tt_sample_appendix}-\ref{prioritized_sampling}) and condition (Section~\ref{tt_condition}) on some of the dimensions.
+We describe how to overcome the curse of dimensionality issues in tensor approximation by relying on TT decomposition that allows efficient computation and storage of the tensor.
+Then, we describe how TT can be used to handle a probability density function (PDF) (Section~\ref{tt_distribution}).

+For details about how TT decomposition is analogous to matrix decomposition and how it allows function approximation as separation of variables, we refer to Section~\ref{separation_variables}.